MZHeader/MZHeader.github.io/_posts/2024-01-06-all-things-shellcode.md

 We can then use the "execute til return" option, which will step over the instructions until the current instruction pointed to by EIP or RIP is ret instruction.

-Under our FPUs we want to take note of the first address and follow it in dump by right-clicking and selecting that option.
+WWe'll make note of the first register's address and follow it in dump by right-clicking and selecting that option.

 This will give us an empty memory buffer at the bottom of the screen, we're going to set a breakpoint on the first byte of this buffer by doing the following: